Best of 2022: Snowstorms and Superstitions

 I slung the decoys over my shoulder and waded out to set our spread.
 The snow had gotten heavier and firmer—more like small pebbles than fluffy flakes.
 I sloshed through the mud, sinking up to my thighs at points, and battled the wind and snow to get back to the shore.
 We tried our best to hide, but it was pointless.
 The snow-covered shoreline made for the worst concealment imaginable.
 But it didn’t matter: The birds wanted in, and nothing was going to deter them.

 I struggled to hear Max through the wind, but I had a feeling a duck was coming in.
-I looked up into the snowfall and spotted a gadwall emerge.
+I looked up and spotted a gadwall emerge from the snowfall.
 It squared up perfectly as it came into the spread.
 I mounted my gun, and the bird fell.
 The action only got better from there.
 We saw buffleheads, bluebills, redheads, canvasbacks, and virtually every puddle duck…except one—the one whose name I wouldn’t let Max utter.

 I was fidgeting around in the blind bag to find hand warmers when I heard Max yell, “Right here!”